Ricky Robinson

 "Habits are so important: the wrong ones hinder us; the right ones enable and empower us towards achievement."

-Authenticity, happiness and the link to achievement
+Authenticity, Happiness and the Link to Leadership Achievement

 "The deeper we understand our own characters, the better we can make choices which define our futures."